View this post on Instagram

 - Drinking enough to let the true inner gaper out of its shell

 How Do I Participate in Gaper Day?

 It’s easy to participate in Gaper Day.
-You will only need three very important things:
+You will only need three essential things:

 - A kooky outfit